 - Directly go to me.
 Click here or the DN42 item on the top navbar to see my information and contacts.

 You may peer with many people/nodes simultaneously.
-This increases the stablity of your network, and prevents loss of connection when a single node fails.
+It increases the stability of your network and prevents loss of connection when a single node fails.

-Find a few nodes that are close to your server and has a low latency, and proceed downwards.
+Find a few nodes close to your server with low latency, and proceed downwards.

 First, MAKE SURE that you enabled Linux's packet forwarding, or